Write KEGG pathway map files incorporating data sourced from anvi'o databases..

 argument to seek KEGG data in a non-default location.

-By default, this program draws the maps that contain data of interest, e.g., KO gene annotations in a contigs-db.
+By default, this program draws the maps that contain data of interest, e.g., KO gene sequence annotations in a contigs-db.

 To draw all maps available in kegg-data, including those that don’t contain data of interest, use the flag, --draw-bare-maps